-2017 Career Transition for Dancers Jubilee Honors Carrie Ann Inaba, Catherine Zeta-Jones & Robert Fairchild Tonight
+2017 Career Transition for Dancers Jubilee to Honor Carrie Ann Inaba, Catherine Zeta-Jones & Robert Fairchild

-The Actors Fund will honor dancer, choreographer and television dance competition judge Carrie Ann Inaba, Academy and Tony Award-winning actress Catherine Zeta-Jones, and New York City Ballet principal dancer Robert Fairchild at The Actors Fund's Career Transition For Dancers Jubilee Gala tonight, November 1, 2017, at 6 pm at the New York Marriott Marquis (1535 Broadway).
+The Actors Fund announced today that they will honor dancer, choreographer and television dance competition judge Carrie Ann Inaba, Academy and Tony Award-winning actress Catherine Zeta-Jones, and New York City Ballet principal dancer Robert Fairchild at The Actors Fund's Career Transition For Dancers Jubilee Gala on Wednesday, November 1, 2017 at 6 pm at the New York Marriott Marquis (1535 Broadway).
 The gala will benefit The Actors Fund's services for the dance community.

 The celebration begins at 6 pm with cocktails and is followed by a 7 pm dinner, live auction and performances.
 The evening, produced and directed by Ann Marie DeAngelo, will include special tribute performances by dancers and special guests including Buglisi Dance Theatre, Josh Prince's Broadway Dance Lab, Bob Fosse's "Steam Heat" from Sweet Charity, choreographers Sara Brians and Randy Skinner, dancers formerly with Cirque du Soleil, Nevada Ballet Theatre, and a special tribute by Martine van Hamel, former Principal Dancer with American Ballet Theatre.